 Both the back and front doors open almost simultaneously and snap me back to reality on this particular Sunday in February, 2011.
 The girls have indeed abandoned their outdoor adventure for another round of Internet games.
 My husband has successfully returned home from his quest with new, better-priced snowboard boots in hand and some other fun stuff he was able to score with the money he saved.
 He tells me about a blissful moment he experienced admiring the mountains while driving home on this perfectly beautiful day.
 Shade has descended upon our yard, and I know I’ve lost the battle between work and play once again.

 The good news is that there are still a few hours left in the day to make a different decision.
 Although I missed my chance to play outside with the girls, there’s still time to turn off the busy bee and play — even if it’s just for a little while.
-Tonight, a game of Pairs in Pears with the kids and speed-watching the DVR’ed Grammys with my husband (while stuffing those goody bags, of course) provided some much-needed laughs, entertainment, family fun, and — dare I say it — relaxation.
+Tonight, a game of Pairs in Pears with the kids and speed-watching a DVR’ed show with my husband (while stuffing those goody bags, of course) provided some much-needed laughs, entertainment, family fun, and — dare I say it — relaxation.

 Sure, I feel better facing this week knowing that I’m already ahead of the game.
 But that satisfaction is only temporary, because I know I’ll wake up tomorrow feeling compelled to work, work, work once again.
 I really could have used my own moment of bliss.
 And I wonder why I keep forgetting that rest, or time to recharge, is even more important when you have a lot on your plate.
 Even though I got some important things done, I still wish I had taken that “time out” today.

 How do you decide whether to work or to play?
 Do you struggle with the pull to produce when your heart tugs you toward taking a “time out” for fun with your family?
 Are you learning to live in the moment, or are you putting off what you really want to do for what you think you should do first?
-I’d love to know how other Moms deal with the question: To work or to play?